 I am an online Dyscalculia tutor and can help your child wherever you live in the world.
 Dyscalculia is often called maths Dyslexia or number Dyslexia and it affects around 5% of the population.
 I have specialist training to tutor students who have Dyscalculia and am committed to helping those who have it.
 My students have ranged from the age of 7 to the age of 56.

 What is Dyscalculia?

 - A deficit in the core capacity to process numbers.

-- Inability to compare and enumerate small quantities, leads to difficulty acquiring basic numeracy.
+- Inability to compare and enumerate small quantities, leading to difficulty acquiring basic numeracy.

 Dyscalculia is about lack of number sense, and understanding the relationships using numbers.
 It should not be mixed up with being “bad at maths”.
 Maths covers a wide range of topics but Dyscalculia affects fluency in basic arithmetic skills and number sense.
 Since most of all the other disciplines of maths require some number sense, Dyscalculics struggle with maths in general.
 The Dyscalculia spectrum is very wide.
 On one hand I have had students who don’t know instantly what the double of 2 is or 3+2 is, and on the other hand I have had students who thought they had Dyscalculia but really they were fluent with arithmetic and needed help with the other aspects of maths.
 The understanding of Dyscalculia is approximately 30 years behind in the understanding of Dyslexia and unfortunately many don’t even realise what the term is.